lonelyheartsclubcode/epic-nft-frontend/README.md

-# On Chain NFT Project with _buildspace
+# On Chain NFT Project

 This project demonstrates a basic Hardhat use case.
 I used Hardhat to build out, test, and deploy an NFT smart contract to the Rinkeby testnet.